exanpe/exa-grails-plugins/exa-datatables/README.md

 ### Custom table

-Sometimes, you need more than the data to display, for example, an extra column where you want to display some actions.
+Sometimes, you need more than simple the data to display, for example, an extra column to display custom actions.
 Below, we give you some hints to achieve a such customization:

 `DemoController.groovy`